amitechno/build-ml-pipeline-for-short-term-rental-prices/README.md

 which is outside of the boundaries.
 This is an example of a "successful failure", i.e., a test that did its job and caught an unexpected event in the pipeline (in this case, in the data).

-You can fix this by adding these two lines in the ``basic_cleaning`` step just before saving the output to the csv file with `df.to_csv`:
+We have then fix this by adding these two lines in the ``basic_cleaning`` step just before saving the output to the csv file with `df.to_csv`:

 ```python